 Beachfront

-• 6 Nais Beach Club (Beach Bar and Restaurant), Via Dante Alighieri, 26, Lido San Giuliano.
-Trendy beach club offering Mediterranean dishes, cocktails, and sunbeds by day, transforming into a lively party spot at night.
-Located on San Giuliano Beach just below Erice.
+[edit]9 Nais Beach Club (Beach Bar and Restaurant), Via Dante Alighieri, 26, Lido San Giuliano.
+Beach bar and restaurant offering Mediterranean dishes, cocktails, and sunbeds during the day.
+Live music or DJs in the evening during summer.
+Located at San Giuliano Beach below Erice.

 Drink